ujpandey/Kurota/README.md

 Kurota
 ======

 An open source fantasy online roleplaying game.
-The name means "Fantasy" in Shona.
+The name means "Fantasy" in Shona, one of the major languages from Zimbawe.

 This is a group project for CISS465: Software Engineering taught by Dr. Yihsiang Liow for Fall 2014 at Columbia College.